 In this blog, we provide a summarized view of the DBIR’s findings related to the leading asset variety targeted in breaches (the web application/server), the leading vector in incidents (DDoS attacks), and the 2nd leading breach pattern (basic web application attacks) and include recommendations and best practices that can address these risks.

 Most breach activities recorded in the DBIR were “basic” attacks against web applications—defined as having a small number of steps or additional actions after the initial compromise.
 These attacks focus on direct objectives, which range from getting access to email and web application data to repurposing web apps for malware distribution, defacement or future DDoS attacks.

 There were 4,862 basic web application attacks recorded, with almost all coming from external threat actors.
 Of these, 1,384 experienced confirmed data disclosures, with financial gain being the primary motive for the attack 89% of the time.
 Credentials were compromised 80% of the time, while personal information was acquired 53% of the time.

-What security basics should you be implementing to protect your organization against web application attacks?
+What security basics should you implement to protect your organization against web application attacks?
 The data above suggests patching vulnerabilities is a great place to start for most organizations, especially those that continue to be unpatched for a long time.
-Remember, every day a vulnerability is unpatched, an attacker could be performing an exploratory hack of your applications in hopes of finding gold.
+Remember, every day a vulnerability is unpatched, an attacker could perform an exploratory hack of your applications in hopes of finding gold.
 Let’s explore these two issues a bit more.